DarthStrom/BlackBox/README.md

 </pre>

 ## Multiple detours
-A ray can be detoured many times... this can be misleading for the seeker
+A ray can be detoured many times... this can be misleading for the seeker.

 <pre>
       O